yasharthratan/yasharthratan/README.md

 * I am also experienced in Management (Opearations,Events), Finance (Mutual Fund) and Marketing (Digital Marketing,Offline Marketing) :sparkler:.

-* I am currently into Cyber Security and Blockchain . :fireworks:.
+* I am currently into Java Fullstack and Finance  . :fireworks:.

 * I am willing to work on free-lance projects and love to contribute to open source projects :bulb: